redpanda-data/connect/website/docs/components/outputs/kafka.md

 </TabItem>
 </Tabs>

-The kafka output type writes a batch of messages to Kafka brokers and waits for acknowledgement before propagating it back to the input.
 The config field `ack_replicas` determines whether we wait for acknowledgement from all replicas or just a single broker.

 Both the `key` and `topic` fields can be dynamically set using function interpolations described [here](/docs/configuration/interpolation#functions).